3 Games To Teach Kids Self-Control

 It typically starts developing around preschool age but really depends on the maturation of the prefrontal cortex.

-Let’s be proactive and work on these skills from early on.
+That means educators and parents be proactive and work on these skills from early.

-These 3 old school games will allow your students to practice controlling their impulses by selectively attending to instructions while filtering or suppressing other environmental cues.
+These 3 old school games will allow your kids to practice controlling their impulses by selectively attending to instructions while filtering or suppressing other environmental cues.

 1. Freeze Dance